Department News

 Remembered: Jeff Adachi, alumnus and San Francisco public defender

-By Gretchen Kell(link sends e-mail), Media relations (Berkeley News)
+By Gretchen Kell, Media relations (Berkeley News)

 eff Adachi, the San Francisco public defender...Read more about Remembered: Jeff Adachi, alumnus and San Francisco public defender